 - 1. Touch football only

 - 2. No toys including all electronic devices on the playground (includes remote controlled)

 - 3. No hard baseballs on playground

 - 4. No throwing of snow or ice at any time

 - 5. Sliding on ice is prohibited.

 - 6. No gum or candy or food is to be taken out to the playground.

 - 7. Stay away from open windows.

-- 8. No skateboarding or rollerblading is permitted during or after school hours.
+- 8. No skateboarding is permitted during or after school hours.

-RECESS CLOTHING POLICY:
+COLD WEATHER RECESS POLICY